Middle Atlantic coastal forests: Flora

 Two basic types of forests are found in this region; 1) Southern mixed hickory-pine-oak forests that see frequent fire with sandy soils, and 2) isolated patches of evergreen broadleaved forests and "hammocks" close to the Atlantic coastline in the southernmost areas in coastal South Carolina and coastal Georgia.

 The mixed pine-oak forests occur on dry or sandy soils or in areas exposed to occasional fires.
 Longleaf pine (Pinus palustris), superbly adapted to fire-prone environments, was the principal tree in many of these forests; however, extensive logging and human development have reduced this trees occurrence to less than 5% of its former range.
 Loblolly pine (Pinus taeda) and shortleaf pine (Pinus echinata) grow in sandy soils and are still dominant in this ecosystem.
-Loblolly is widely planted on millions of acres of plantation forest's across the southeastern US.
+Loblolly is widely planted on millions of acres of plantation forests across the southeastern US.
 On moist soils or where fires are infrequent, hardwoods overtake the pines.
 These hardwoods include turkey oak (Quercus laevis), post oak (Quercus stellata), myrtle oak (Quercus myrtifolia), Spanish oak (Quercus falcata), and southern catalpa (Catalpa bignonioides).

 Evergreen broadleaved forests occur close to the coast in localized areas as either evergreen Maritime oak forests or as more localized evergreen hammocks (geographically induced forest islands) (Box 1985).
 These forests consist of evergreen broadleaved and needled canopy trees, such as Magnolia grandiflora, Magnolia virginiana, Tamala borbonia, Gordonia lasianthus, Sabal, Juniperus virginiana, Pinus taeda, and several evergreen oaks such as Quercus myrtifolia and the iconic Quercus virginiana or southern live oak often covered with Spanish moss (Tillandsia usneoides).
 The understory is also often evergreen in these forests, with Myrica cerifera and Osmanthus americanus very common, while several evergreen species of Ericaceae, Ilex, and scrub palms (Sabal minor and Serenoa) are common on more moist sites.
 In the open areas near sandy beaches and coastal areas, large endemic populations of Yucca and cactus (Opuntia) thrive in the hot sun and sandy soils.